Breastfeeding

 If you don’t have a nursing friend or relative to hang around, the next best thing is to watch breastfeeding videos.
 In particular, search for “biological nurturing,” “deep latch,” and “laid back” breastfeeding videos on YouTube.
 (Remember, freestyle boogie is easier than Argentine tango.)
 Here are some of my favorites:

-While you’re at it, watch this video on hand expression, recommended to me by my awesome lactation consultant Erica Charpentier
+While you’re at it, watch this video on hand expression, recommended to me by my awesome lactation consultant Erica Charpentier.

 I don't love breastfeeding "support groups" for several reasons I won't go into here.
 But if they work for you, great!